esper-io/dev-docs/docs/home/console/device-provisioning/afw-provisioning/index.md

-# AFW (Android for Work) Provisioning
+# AfW (Android for Work) Provisioning

-Android devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AFW provisioning method.
+Android devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AfW provisioning method.
 To being provisioning device needs to be factory reset. <br> <mark> <i> Note: AfW Provisioning method is NOT available for Android devices with Android version below 6.0.\* </i> </mark> </br>

 In the Esper Console, a device template needs to be created